jaimefps/ai-gora/readme.md

 ### soon

+- rank voting
-- ui for ease-of-use
+- ui for overall ease-of-use
-- user invites/dismisses personas
+- users can chat 1:1 with personas
-- users manage the personas stack
+- users can manage the turns stack
+- users can invite/dismiss personas
 - personas support different ai providers

 ### should